| Note: Large images and

 of the intersection of lines drawn down the axis of the femoral shaft and

 the femoral neck) should be checked in all suspicious injuries.
+Differential Diagnosis Pelvic fracture, femoral shaft

 fracture, stress fracture, and hip dislocation are sometimes mistaken for

 a hip fracture prior to radiographic examination.
+Emergency Department Treatment

-Once the patient is stabilized,
+and Disposition Once the patient is stabilized,

 the hip fracture is reduced via traction.
 Femoral head